h-omer/neo4j-versioner-core/docs/index.md

 ## Entity-State-R (ESR) Data Model

-From version 2.0.0 you can now also version relationships: When a node is created, also its own `R` node is created.
+From version 2.0.0 you can now also version relationships: when an Entity node is created, also its own `R` node is created.
 So from the previous model, you can also add this new relationship:
 * `(:Entity {number: 1})<-[:FOR]-(:R)<-[:CUSTOM_RELATIONSHIP]-(:State)<-[:HAS_STATE]-(:Entity {number: 2})`, representing that an Entity is related to its own `R` node.

 The `R` node is the Entity's access point for its own incoming relationships; this way, we can also keep track of relationships verse.